- IMPORTANT! Before starting: (Especially for Jolla Phone (aka Jolla1) users)

 Preparations for the update

 A good amount of free memory and a non-fragmented file system are required for a successful OS update.
 From OS version 1.1.6 onwards the phone will run some optimization before it can start the actual update process.
 Note that the optimization itself requires some working space - if there is none then it will fail.
+In recent Sailfish OS versions the text "Preparing for the update" will appear instead of the picture below.

 Downloading the update from Jolla Store to your phone